1:1 Coaching with Jes Diverges

 We also talk about showing up for yourself with things like self-advocacy, setting your own boundaries, and essentially learning to be your own best friend.

 Then, we move on to your relationship with others, like friends, family, romantic partners, or even your job.
-The second month is more self-directed, and depending on what you learn in the first month, we will work together to see which specific areas or relationships you may want to focus on.

-The Details:
+The details: